When Did Churchill Read “Mein Kampf”?

 The answer is undetermined, but we can narrow down the time frame.
 I looked for this in my Hitler chapter of Winston Churchill, Myth and Reality.
 I searched his correspondence for mentions of Mein Kampf from 1925, when it was first published.
 Churchill did not read German and there is no indication that he saw the German editions at that time.

-There is no evidence that Churchill read Mein Kampf until at least 1933 but he was aware of Hitler earlier.
+There is no evidence that Churchill read Mein Kampf until at least 1933.
+Most likely, Martin Gilbert reports, he read it in 1935 (see below).
+But he was aware of Hitler earlier.
 His friend Sir Ian Hamilton furnished the first reference to Hitler in Churchill’s official biography.
 In October 1930.
 In the September federal elections, Hitler’s National Socialists soared from 12 to 107 seats, second highest in the Reichstag.
 The ruling Social Democrats fell slightly to 143, the German Communist Party tripled its seats with 77.

 Hamilton and Cuno